Who will take care of me during my stay?

-Our team of physicians, midwives, nurses and educators work with families to support the birth experience in a safe, comfortable setting.
-Should you or your newborn need more advanced care, Maine Medical Center has access to consulting physicians in various specialties such as neonatology, cardiology, genetics, and nephrology.
-And for the occasional high-risk birth, we have the most advanced Neonatal Intensive Care Unit in the state of Maine.
-After all, a miracle like childbirth should be delivered in the proper setting.
+Our team of physicians, midwives, nurses and educators will work with you and your family to create a safe, comfortable birth experience.
+If needed, consulting physicians in various specialties such as neonatology, cardiology, genetics, and nephrology are also available.
+You will also have access to the most advanced Neonatal Intensive Care Unit in the state of Maine, if needed.

 The nurse may have a certified nursing assistant (CNA) working with her.
 The CNA performs basic bedside tasks for your comfort and care.